nyantec/sensorlog/README.md

 Monotonic Time
 --------------

-Note that esensord requires that the time of measurements is monotonically increasing.
+Note that esensord requires the time of measurements to be monotonically increasing.
 If you try to insert a measurement that is older than another measurement that is already stored, you will get an error message.